lterrac/circuit-retiming/README.md

 The maximum number of register that can be moved is the minimum between all the arc edges with the same direction (incoming or outgoing) and then added to all the other edges in the opposite direction.

 ## Graphs
-The graphs used in this project to test the implementation correctness belongs to three types:
+The graphs used in this project to test the implementation correctness are divided into three types:

-- `Correlator`: graph shown in the paper.
-It is possible to generate this graph schema with an arbitrary amount of nodes.
+- `Correlator`: the graph shown in the paper.
+It is possible to generate this graph schema with an arbitrary amount of nodes, please refer to `generate_from_correlator` in `src.utils.generator.py`.
 - `Path`: graphs used to conduct the performance tests.
 The circuit creates a directed ring and has the same number of nodes and edges.
 - `Custom random K out graph`: used to assess the code correctness.
 Starting from a `random_k_out_graph` (documentation available in the Networkx documentation), some edges are deleted to make the graph a little bit more sparse while keeping attention to maintain the graph always connected.

-Except for the `Correlator`, all the other graphs starts with one register per edge and then are randomized.
+Except for the graph type `Correlator`, all the other graphs starts with exactly one register per edge and are then randomized.
 For more information refer to [test generation section](#test-generation).

 ### Graph schemes
 The following images give an overview of what the graphs descripted above look like.